-Cell phones, IPOD's, MP3 players, hand held games or other electronic devices can only be used during class breaks, at lunch time or during a teacher -directed activity.
+Cell phones, IPOD's, MP3 players, hand held games or other electronic devices can only be used during class breaks or at lunch time.
 These devices are not allowed to be seen or turned on during class time as they are disruptive to the learning environment of the students.
-Should a student violate this policy or use the device in an inappropriate manner for the school setting, the teacher will request the device from the student and will return the device or turn it in to administration as follows:
+Should a student violate this policy or use the device during the class time (in any location), the teacher will request the device from the student and turn it in to administration to be returned as follows:

-- First offense returned at the end of the day - Second offense turned in to administration to be returned at the end of the day after parent/guardian consultation - Third offense turned in to administration to be returned to a parent/guardian only
+- First offense returned at the end of the day - Second offense returned to parent/guardian - Third offense locked in school safe for 30 days a.
+ACCIDENT INSURANCE